The Fragrance Foundation

-The Fragrance Foundation is the non-profit, educational arm of the international fragrance industry, founded in 1949.
-It sponsors the annual Fragrance Foundation Awards, awarded since 1973.
+The Fragrance Foundation is a trade group representing the interests of the fragrance industry.
+It sponsors the annual Fragrance Foundation Awards since 1973.

-History and operations
+History

-Linda G. Levy is the president Jerry Vittoria is chairman of the Fragrance Foundation.
+The Fragrance Foundation was founded in 1949.

 In January 2015, former U.S. President Bill Clinton was the speaker at inaugural program Fragrance Foundation Talks, where he spoke about the "work with Haitian artisans and the fragrance houses for purchasing vetiver from more than 30,000 earthquake-stricken farmers," among other global issues.